Did you know that 1 in 5 Canadians will experience one or more disabilities?

 Disability income Insurance protects your paycheck — and your loved ones — if you can’t earn a living due to injury or illness.

 Continue reading to learn more about disability insurance and why it may be right for you.

 How Does Disability Insurance Work?

-Disability insurance is a binding contract between the insurer and the policyholder.
+Disability income insurance is a binding contract between the insurer and the policyholder.
 In exchange for paying your premiums, the insurer agrees to pay you a monthly benefit if you become disabled and can’t earn a paycheck.

-Disability insurance has a simple goal — to replace part of your monthly income when you can’t work because of an injury or an illness.
+Disability income insurance has a simple goal — to replace part of your monthly income when you can’t work because of an injury or an illness.
 It helps you buy groceries, pay bills, and cover other expenses to support you and your family.
 You may not even have to pay tax on your coverage depending on who pays the premiums.

 Before you purchase this policy, consider the following questions:

 - How much is the monthly premium?

 Like any other life insurance product, you’ll have to pay a premium every month to keep your disability policy active.

 - How does the policy define disability?